WBitencourt/WBitencourt/README.md

 # About-me 🤓

-ABOUT ME: Everything I do is for my family and the people I love ❤, I believe in doing something different for the world 🌍, something big, something that I fit in and feel part of, a place full of challenges and innovative ideas 🤓.
-I am a software developer and aviation student ☕✈

-👋 Hello, my name is Wendell Bitencourt.
-Let's go to do it.
+Aim to do a great job as a software developer.

+I am helpful and creative, I understand that quality and deadlines are important.
+I developer my projects since I was 15 years old, I am formed in computer science, thats helped me in career as a programer.

-🌱 I’m currently learning React.js, React Native and working with C#, Html, CSS, Javascript and SQL Server...
+🌱 I’m currently learning in frontend React.js and React Native.
+In backend node.js and SQL/NoSQL.
 📫 How to reach me...
 On Instagram as @w.gbitencourt or LinkedIn by link: linkedin.com/in/wendell-bitencourt.

+👋 Hello, my name is Wendell Bitencourt.
+Let's go to do it or better...
+Let's go to code! 💻📲